fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

 * Codec specific constructs for the payload formats in SDP,

+* Missing or underspecied payload format parameters,

 * Ambiguity in mapping between the individual Source RTP Streams and their equivalent format specification in the SDP.

 This specification defines a new SDP framework for configuring and identifying Source RTP Streams (Section 2.1.10 {{I-D.ietf-avtext-rtp-grouping-taxonomy}}) called " RTP Source Stream Identifier (rid) " along with the SDP attributes to configure the individual Source RTP Streams in a codec agnostic way.
+The "rid" framework can be thought as complementary extension to the way the media format parameters are specified in SDP today, via the "a=fmtp" attribute.
-This specification also proposes a new RTP header extension to carry the
-"rid" value thus provding the correlation between the RTP Packets to their format specification in the SDP.
+This specification also proposes a new RTP header extension to carry the "rid" value for provding the correlation between the RTP Packets to their format specification in the SDP.

 # Key Words for Requirements